 Click the images for some RVA summer fun!

 Have you seen anything new on the sidewalks of Richmond lately?
 Look down.
 We mean literally ON the concrete.
 Winding through the city, there is a new path linking numerous historic sites (including 15 national historic landmarks) brought together by a blue compass marker, which we had the honor of designing for the Richmond Liberty Trail!
 Together with the Greater Richmond Chamber of Commerce, Richmond Region Tourism and the Valentine Richmond History Center we created this simple mark to be enjoyed by Richmond visitors for years to come.
-This was a great opportunity to see our work literally painted across the city, enriching Richmond’s tapestry and urban landscape.
+This was a great opportunity to see our work actually painted across the city, enriching Richmond’s tapestry and urban landscape.

 The project presented several challenges.
 Somehow the planners of the trail needed to coordinate the installation of thousands of markers around a 6.2 mile loop of Richmond’s downtown and surrounding neighborhoods.
 To do this, they organized hundreds of volunteers to paint the markers with stencils.
 The stencil format allowed eager volunteers to participate in some (city-sanctioned!) graffiti and complete the installation of the trail all in one day.
 For design, we had to constantly consider the stencil format and create a marker that was bold and clear, but of course still stylish enough for the streets of our beloved RVA.
 After many icons were reviewed, the image of the compass was the clear choice.
 The compass icon gives a nod to the nautical history of Richmond, and also indicates to visitors a system of wayfinding, pointing them along to the next historical site.

 The variations in surfaces presented another design challenge.
-If you are familiar with Richmond, you probably already know that the sidewalks range from freshly poured concrete to decades-old herringbone brickwork.
+If you are familiar with Richmond, you probably already know that the sidewalks range from freshly poured concrete to century-old herringbone brickwork.
 In addition to a bold, clear design, we chose the vibrant blue color to contrast against a range of surfaces.

 Next time you are taking a stroll through RVA and happen upon the Liberty Trail, take a few minutes to follow a few of the 1000+ markers…something historical is right around the corner!